David Frayne

-David Frayne was an Anglican priest and Provost of Blackburn Cathedral.
+David Frayne (19 October 1934 – 15 September 2025) was an English Anglican priest and Provost of Blackburn Cathedral.

+Biography

+Frayne was born on 19 October 1934.
 He was educated at Reigate Grammar School and St Edmund Hall, Oxford, and ordained in 1961.
 He was Curate at St Michael, East Wickham.
 Then Priest in charge of St Barnabas, Downham.
-He held incumbencies at The Barn Church, Kew, Caterham, St Mary Redcliffe with St John the Baptist Bedminster, Bristol, before he was appointed Provost of Blackburn in December 1992.
+Frayne held incumbencies at The Barn Church, Kew, Caterham, St Mary Redcliffe with St John the Baptist Bedminster, Bristol, before he was appointed Provost of Blackburn in December 1992.

-Frayne retired in September 2001 as dean following the reclassification of all provosts the previous year.
+He retired in September 2001 as dean following the reclassification of all provosts the previous year.

-David Frayne died on 15 September 2025.
+Frayne died after a short illness at Southmead Hospital, on 15 September 2025, at the age of 91.